 p.
 Home occupations are permitted within the Residential Designation provided the use is accessory and subordinate to the residential use of the building, and does not substantially alter the residential character of the property.
-The implementing Zoning By-law may contain specific regulations pertaining to the size, number of employees, parking, signage and other matters associated with a permitted home occupation use.
+The implementing q.
+Bed and breakfast establishments are permitted within single detached dwellings in the Residential Designation provided the use does not substantially alter the residential character of the property.
+The implementing Zoning By-law may contain specific regulations pertaining to parking, signage and other matters associated with a permitted bed and breakfast use.